-This statement will provide a single reporting score in the range of 0-100, and a percentile band indicating how you have performed relative to all other candidates who sat the LAT in 2017.
+Your results statement will provide a single reporting score in the range of 0-100, and a percentile band indicating how you have performed relative to all other candidates who sat the LAT in 2020.
 There are no pass or fail scores.
-The median LAT 2016 score for 2017 admission to Law at UNSW Sydney was approximately 74.

 For security purposes, results will not be sent by email or fax, nor will details be given over the phone.
 This is to protect candidate confidentiality.

 Candidates will not be provided with any additional information on the scoring process.
-All such information remains the property of ACER and UNSW Sydney.
+All such information remains the property of ACER and UNSW.
 A candidate has no right to examination of ACER’s scoring processes and methodologies.

 Next steps in your application to UNSW Law